Carola Roloff: Early and religious life

-A nun now for over two decades, Roloff's busy and hectic schedule leaves her little time to nurture her own spiritual life.
+Throughout her academic and spiritual journey, Roloff emphasizes the integration of scholarly work and socially engaged Buddhism, aligning her practice with her commitment to the bodhisattva ideal.
 In an interview with Vasana Chinvarakorn of the Bangkok Post, she stated, "I feel I haven't practised enough.
 I've accumulated merits and increased a little bit of wisdom, but still my time for meditation and retreat is not enough."
 Serving the community, however, is faithful to her bodhisattva vow and is Roloff's priority over her own personal development.

 Female ordination in Buddhism

 Ordaining female nuns, or bhiksunis, in the Tibetan tradition has been met with resistance from many Tibetan monks.
 Roloff is determined to change this reluctance to allow women into the tradition.
 As well as campaigning for a change of opinion, she is instrumental in helping to determine how females can best be accommodated, both in the tradition itself and in sanghas (mutually supportive communities).
 Fortunately for Roloff, this imposing challenge has been supported by the 14th Dalai Lama.
 At an international conference for Buddhist women in 1987, Roloff recalls him saying to her, "...'You women have to fight for it [bhikkhuni ordination].
 You cannot expect the monks to serve it to you.'..."
 As well as lecturing and writing on the subject, Roloff conducts research with other monks and nuns to help strengthen their position.
 The Vinaya scriptures, for example, show that the Buddha accepted the role of women as nuns in search of enlightenment, and Roloff therefore often quotes this text.
+Her current research focuses also include Buddhist ethics, Buddhist perspectives in religious education, interreligious dialogue, gender equity in Buddhism, and the recognition of Buddhist minorities in Europe.

 Management and advisory board activities

-Since 1981, Roloff has served in several committees and has sat on the boards of directors of a few organisations.
-Her current roles include being a member of the Committee of Western Bhikshunis, a member of the Bhikkhuni Ordination Committee for the Central Tibetan Administration, and she serves as an advisory board member at the Centre for Buddhist Studies, University of Hamburg.
+Roloff has held several significant academic and advisory positions, including directing a DFG-funded research project on the ordination of Buddhist nuns, serving as a senior researcher in a BMBF-funded European project on religion and dialogue, and as Visiting Professor of Buddhism and Dialogue in Modern Societies at the Academy of World Religions, University of Hamburg (2018–2025).
+Roloff is currently a board member of the European Network of Buddhist-Christian Studies (ENBCS) and serves on the advisory board of the German section of the European Society of Women in Theological Research (ESWTR).
+She is also affiliated with the Numata Centre for Buddhist Studies at the University of Hamburg as a Research Fellow and is a lifelong member of the International Association of Buddhist Studies (IABS).